Copyright Matters! Some Key Questions and Answers for Teachers, 4th ed. (PDF)

-Published in 2012 by the Council of Ministers of Education, Canada; Canadian School Boards Association; and Canadian Teachers' Federation.
+Published in 2016 by the Council of Ministers of Education, Canada; Canadian School Boards Association; and Canadian Teachers' Federation.
+See pages 21 and 22 for a list of additional websites, guides, and resources on copyright in the classroom.

 Need digital images for use in your classroom?
 Try these options!